carstenlymann/Webex_Bot/README.md

 It has automaticly selected your bearer token, so you can just click run.
 And in the response below you will have list of your rooms with title and id.

+In Linux do a curl
+1. sudo apt install curl <- if its not installed
+2. curl -X GET -H "Autorization: Bearer ******" "https://webexapis.com/v1/rooms"
+	Where ****** Is the bearer token you can find on developer.webex.com site The link for the request is in API Reference rooms.
+	That will give you an output of all your rooms as well..
+But its not easy to read..
+3. curl -X GET -H "Autorization: Bearer ******" "https://webexapis.com/v1/rooms" | json_pp
+	Add | json_pp to the curl, and you get a nice readable output
 ```

 ### TODO